Vietnam.vn - Nền tảng quảng bá Việt Nam

 Con Cuong people gather to clean up mud after the flood

 With the intention of crossing the muddy road to Khe Bo, Tuong Duong, but "powerless".
 Along the way, motorbikes, although moving very slowly, fell over.
-Meanwhile, cars had to follow each other in one direction, because if they deviated even a little, they would be "thrown" into the river or ditch by the slippery mud.
+Meanwhile, cars had to follow each other in one direction, because if they deviated just a little, they would be "taken" by the slippery mud into the river or ditch.

 Arriving at Khe Thoi area (Chau Khe commune), thanks to an empty space, many vehicles turned back, some vehicles accidentally went up had to line up in a long line.
-The distance was only about 6km but it took more than 1 hour.
+With only a distance of about 6km, it took more than 1 hour.

 People were rushing to clean up the mud, everyone looked tired and dirty.
 Because there was no electricity, people could only use buckets and rudimentary tools such as brooms, shovels, etc. to clean up the mud.
-Authorities also mobilized excavators to help people, but with such a large amount of mud, human and machine power seemed to have difficulty keeping up before the mud thickened.
+Authorities also mobilized excavators to help people, but with such a large amount of mud, human and machine power seemed to be unable to keep up before the mud thickened.
 Military and police forces were also mobilized to help people.

-Mr. Nguyen Huu Hong (Quyet Tien village) and his relatives are scraping mud and moving mud-soaked furniture out of their house.
+Mr. Nguyen Huu Hong (Quyet Tien village) and his family were scraping mud and moving mud-soaked furniture out of their house.
 Mr. Hong sighed: “I have never been as tired because of floods as I am this time.
 All my furniture is damaged and lost.
 There is still no electricity.
 The well water is covered with mud and cannot be used.”

 2.jpg